Vertebral Compression Fracture

 (Fracture, Vertebral Compression)

-A vertebral fracture is a break in one of the bones of the spine.
-This type of fracture usually occurs when the front part of the bone is squeezed or compressed.
-They are most common in the bones at the chest level.
+A vertebral compression fracture is a break in one of the bones of the spine.
+It most common in the bones that are at chest level.

 National Institutes of Arthritis and Musculoskeletal and Skin Diseases

 McCarthy J, Davis A. Diagnosis and Management of Vertebral Compression Fractures.
 Am Fam Physician.
 2016 Jul 1;94(1):44-50.

 Thoracolumbar vertebral compression fracture.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/thoracolumbar-vertebral-compression-fracture.
 Accessed January 28, 2021.